-Significant judgments are required in determining whether the above mentioned IT solutions services should be treated as one performance obligation and the progress towards complete satisfaction of the performance obligation at the reporting date.
+Significant judgments are required in determining whether the IT Solutions Services should be treated as one performance obligation and the progress towards complete satisfaction of the performance obligation at the reporting date.
 The recognition is sensitive to changes in total budget costs.
-For the year ended 31 December 2021, revenue from the related IT infrastructure solutions services of HK\$2,159,000 (2020: HK\$576,000) and IT development solutions services of HK\$105,969,000 (2020: HK\$74,586,000) were recognised over time.
-The information about the revenue from IT solutions over time is disclosed in Note 6.
+For the year ended 31 December 2022, revenue from the related IT infrastructure solutions services of HK\$31,676,000 (2021: HK\$2,159,000) and IT development solutions services of HK\$123,395,000 (2021: HK\$105,969,000) were recognised over time.

-4 CRITICAL ACCOUNTING ESTIMATES AND JUDGMENTS (CONTINUED)
+4 CRITICAL ACCOUNTING ESTIMATES AND JUDGEMENTS (CONTINUED)